Karthikvasudev/terraform/cfn-templates/aip-bi/Readme.md

 run AWS CloudFormation Stack commands for BI Environments Copy/Paste into bash shell window
 Note: include --profile sandbox when testing only.
 Included for safety reasons
+Note: The Dev VPC must be created before the 'test, qa, or prod' environments.
+It establishes the BI Application, while the others attach 'Environments' to the BI Application.

 ### BI Administration VPC --